JayHartzell/note_utility/README.md

   - **Date match**
     - Select notes created within a specific date range
     - Dates are inclusive (notes created on the boundary dates are included)

+  - **Creator match**
+    - Filter for specific note creators found on notes in the set.
+Can select one or more.

 - Choose what to do with matches:
   - Toggle popup (Yes/No)